Public-Health-Scotland/technical-docs/Information Sharing/Dashboard Accessibility Guidance.md

 ## Code

-* Ensure that the language attribute is set to “en” (see [Language of page WCAG 3.1.1](https://www.w3.org/WAI/WCAG21/Understanding/language-of-page.html)).
+* Ensure that the language attribute is set to "en" (see [Language of page WCAG 3.1.1](https://www.w3.org/WAI/WCAG21/Understanding/language-of-page.html)).
-* Ensure the main heading is marked up as such (see [Info and relationships WCAG 1.3.1](https://www.w3.org/WAI/WCAG21/Understanding/name-role-value.html)), this is particularly important for each new “tab” or “page” you build within the dashboard.
+* Ensure the main heading is marked up as such (see [Info and relationships WCAG 1.3.1](https://www.w3.org/WAI/WCAG21/Understanding/name-role-value.html)), this is particularly important for each new "tab" or "page" you build within the dashboard.
 * Headers (H1 to H6) should be used to denote content levels, not as a convenient way to style text.
-* Header levels should start at H1 and proceed in order as appropriate – for example, don’t start at H2, with no H1 or don’t jump from H1 to H3.
+* Header levels should start at H1 and proceed in order as appropriate - for example, don't start at H2, with no H1 or don't jump from H1 to H3.
-* The visual appearance of headers should match the programmatic level – for example, H1 should appear more prominent than H2.
+* The visual appearance of headers should match the programmatic level - for example, H1 should appear more prominent than H2.
 * Ensure that buttons are correctly labelled and are not empty (see [Link purpose (in context) WCAG 2.4.4](https://webaim.org/standards/wcag/checklist#sc2.4.4)).
 * Be careful with your placement and use of hover tooltips.
 We have encountered dashboards with tooltips used that are disorientating for the user (see [Content on hover or focus WCAG 1.4.13](https://www.w3.org/WAI/WCAG21/Understanding/content-on-hover-or-focus.html) for more guidance on creating tooltips or popups).
 * Ensure that you have complete start and end tags, and these are nested according to specification.
 This helps ensure that assistive technologies can parse the content accurately and without crashing.
 It is also important to ensure IDs are unique not duplicated (see [Parsing WCAG 4.1.1](https://www.w3.org/WAI/WCAG21/Understanding/parsing.html)).